 - The Great Race.
 While Max and Professor Fate are on a small iceberg, Max thinks there may be a storm.

 Professor Fate: You thimble-headed gherkin, do you realize the odds against a storm in this part of the ocean at this time of year?
 100-to-1.

 Lloyd Cramden: We've just had our first break.
 According to this dispatch I just received, our team of agents has them cornered!
 At any second... (gets another message) It was a trap.
 We just lost another team of agents.

-In the rather bad action movie Titanic 2 someone had the brilliant idea to name a ship Titanic and set it on the same route as the original.
+- In the rather bad action movie Titanic II someone had the brilliant idea to name a ship Titanic and set it on the same route as the original.
 Things get worse not too long after.

-Bob Hoskins delivers the line "I tell you: this is gonna be one lovely day," just before his car gets T-boned by a garbage truck and then riddled with bullets in the movie Unleashed.
+- Bob Hoskins delivers the line "I tell you: this is gonna be one lovely day," just before his car gets T-boned by a garbage truck and then riddled with bullets.

 Baroness: He gave up!

 WHAM! [their car gets brutally T-boned by an oncoming train]